jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 **KEYWORDS:** VEHICLE, WAR WALKERS

-#### > WARGEAR OPTIONS:
-- Any model may replace any shuriken cannon with an item from the Heavy Weapons list.
 #### > SPECIAL RULES:
 - **Battle Focus**
 - **Power Field:** Models in this unit have 5+ invulnerable save.
 - **Explodes:** When a model in this unit is destroyed, immediately roll a D6. ...

+#### > OPTIONS:
+- Any model may replace any shuriken cannon with an item from the Heavy Weapons list.

 ### \[Heavy Support] Fire Prism